Freddson/ghast/README.md

 # ghast

-## A configurable command-line tool built for streaming.
+Ghast is a configurable, command-line based tool built for streaming in a minimal environment.